 - Day Students are not permitted in dorms after 7:30 p.m.
 Sunday through Thursday, and after 10:00 p.m. on Friday and Saturday unless granted specific permission from the Resident Life Office.
 Day students are welcome to engage in group study in the library during supervised study hall but otherwise are restricted to the Library and Media Center or Global Commons common spaces after 7:30 p.m.
-Sunday through Thursday and after 10:00 p.m. on Friday and Saturday. - Each Day student must fill out a provided Goggle Form every time he or she visits the dorms - Day students are only allowed in the dorm if accompanied by a resident student - No more than 3 Day students can be guests in the dorms with a resident student at any time - No more than 4 Day students can be guests in a double room at any time, and only if both resident students are present. - If a resident student host leaves the dorms, her/his Day student guest(s) must leave
+Sunday through Thursday and after 10:00 p.m. on Friday and Saturday. - Day students are NOT permitted in the dorms Monday-Friday until 3:30 p.m. - Each Day student must fill out a provided Google Form every time he or she visits the dorms - Day students are only allowed in the dorm if accompanied by a resident student - No more than 3 Day students can be guests in the dorms with a resident student at any time - No more than 4 Day students can be guests in a double room at any time, and only if both resident students are present. - If a resident student host leaves the dorms, her/his Day student guest(s) must leave